ranveer5289/sfcc_jwt/README.md

 # sfcc_jwt
-An implementation of [JSON Web Tokens](https://tools.ietf.org/html/rfc7519) on Salesforce Commerce Cloud SFRA.
+An implementation of [JSON Web Tokens](https://tools.ietf.org/html/rfc7519) for Salesforce Commerce Cloud SFRA.

 # Install
 Install the cartridge on server & add it to cartridge path.